caugustine2022/resume/README.md

 ### DataService Group INC. | Bear, DE

-#### Site Reliability | Development Operations Engineer //*(Contract) - Remote*
+#### Application Security | Site Reliability Engineer //*(Contract) - Remote*

 ##### *April 2021 - Present*

 ##### *Average Hrs/Wk: 40*

-* Collaborated with cross-functional teams to refine and document deployment processes; built and managed robust CI/CD pipelines using Jenkins and GitHub, reducing deployment time by 70%, enhancing consistency, reducing manual errors, and improving overall development workflow.
-* Collaborated with development teams to integrate infrastructure-as-code (IaC) principles using Terraform, resulting in reproducible and version-controlled infrastructure.
-* Collaborated with cross-functional teams to design, implement, and manage cloud infrastructure and microservices architecture, enhancing system reliability and scalability.
-* Assisted in setting up and maintaining version control systems (Git), ensuring efficient collaboration among development teams.
-Contributed to creating Ansible playbooks for configuration management, reducing manual errors, and improving systems configuration accuracy.
-* Orchestrated containerized applications using Kubernetes, improving scalability, resource utilization, and deployment consistency.
-Finally, assisted in migrating on-premises systems to cloud platforms (AWS), optimizing resource allocation, and reducing infrastructure costs by 60%.
+* Implemented robust monitoring and alerting systems using tools like; Prometheus with Grafana, and Splunk that increased incident response efficiency by identifying issues proactively.
+* Automated and integrated security processes and controls throughout our entire SDLC, from IDEs (VS code) to source control systems (Git/GitHub) to CI/CD pipelines (Jenkins) to production deployments.
+* Collaborated with DevOps, Software Engineering, and Product Management to continuously improve our application security strategies and priorities for protecting our customers and company.
+* Performed monthly security scans using the Nessus tool to verify the configuration, patch, and vulnerabilities on systems in scope.
+Followed up with internal and external stakeholders and kept track of vulnerabilities and remediation status.
+* Reviewed current security system configurations for correctness; monitored, reported, and investigated access to determine unauthorized access attempts; provided continuous testing of systems for situations requiring corrective action.
+Developed and maintained technical documentation around discovering and mitigating threats and vulnerabilities.

 ### DataService Group INC. | Bear, DE

-#### Security Operations Engineer //*(Contract) - Remote*
+#### Associate Development Security Operations Engineer //*(Contract) - Remote*

 ##### *May 2019 - March 2021*

 ##### *Average Hrs/Wk: 40*

-* Implemented robust monitoring and alerting systems using Prometheus with Grafana, ELK (Elasticsearch, Logstash, and Kibana) Stack that increased incident response efficiency by identifying issues proactively.
-* Worked closely with the security team to conduct regular security assessments, vulnerability scanning, and penetration testing to identify and address potential security risks.
+* Monitored logs and reviewed alerts (using Prometheus with Grafana) while identifying, remediating, and escalating incidents that occur within the environment.
 * Monitored real-time security alerts and events using Splunk and Wireshark.
 Deployed and managed security patches and updates across the organization’s infrastructure.
-* Worked on incident response efforts, reducing mean-time-to-resolution (MTTR) by 40% through effective troubleshooting and collaboration with development teams.
+* Used Jira to create a security vulnerability dashboard as a tracking mechanism whereby vulnerabilities are resolved in a time frame in support of the Agile methodology.
+Automated security testing using tools like; Nessus, and Burp Suite (dynamic application security testing (DAST) web vulnerability scanner), reducing testing time by 50%.
 * Collaborated with development teams to integrate security best practices into the software development life cycle, ensuring secure code deployment.

 ### DataService Group INC. | Bear, DE